 A student generally must initiate a formal grievance no later than the end of the semester following the semester in which the alleged grievance occurred.
 The burden of persuasion to allow for the late filing of a grievance is upon the student and may be allowed or disallowed by a department chair or college dean.

 In online courses, students should initially address their instructor with concerns.
 If a student is unsatisfied with the resolution of the instructor, he or she may initiate a formal, written grievance with the Online Support Center.
-The grievance is sent to the online teaching group leader, an online instructor designated by the online instruction director who coordinates the work of the online teaching team.
+Additional detail about the policy and procedure for student grievances in online courses is found in the Online Handbook.